 What do particular tent characteristics mean out in the field?

-Single or Double Wall Buy a single wall tent for trips where weight and space are your biggest concern, like long hikes and light alpine climbing trips.
-Pick a double wall tent if you're going to be in rainy or hot weather – as it provides better airflow and less condensation.
-They are suitable for trips where you’ll be in the same campsite for several nights.
+Single or double wall Buy a single wall tent for trips where weight and space are your biggest concern, like long hikes and light alpine climbing trips.
+Pick a double-wall tent if you're going to be in rainy or hot weather – as it provides better airflow and less condensation.
+They're suitable for trips where you’ll be at the same campsite for several nights.

 Ventilation 3-season double-walled tents offer plenty of ventilation options that keep temperatures down in warm weather and allow for a condensation-free environment.
 3-season single-wall tents have fewer ventilation possibilities, resulting in poorer airflow and higher condensation.
 4-season tents usually have as much ventilation as you need to handle condensation and every surface of the mesh is sealed to keep snow out during a storm.